nextinterfaces/next/README.md

 * Eclipse `/Run /Run as Web Application` resulting in [this screenshot](http://goo.gl/fFQXY)

-See the attached `/hello-next` project or [next-demo](https://github.com/nextinterfaces/next-demo) for more information.
+See the zipped `/hello-next` project or [next-demo](https://github.com/nextinterfaces/next-demo) for more information.

 Documentation: